BambooFlower/Simple-Scripts/README.md

 A repository containing simple scripts I have used in the past, I sweat so that you don't have to ;)

+- Bubblesort Folder: Javascript visualization of the bubblesort algorithm
-- Quicksort Folder: javascript visualization of the quicksort algorithm
+- Quicksort Folder: Javascript visualization of the quicksort algorithm
 - BTree.m: Create a searchable binary tree
 - BuyMeACoffee Button: Button with link to your BuyMeACoffee page
 - NoSleep.vbs: Prevent your screen from sleeping